 Threshold Leadership™

-Threshold Leadership™ is the disciplined practice of holding unresolved uncertainty long enough for collective metabolization to occur — especially under conditions of acceleration.
+Threshold Leadership™ is the disciplined practice of holding unresolved uncertainty long enough for collective metabolization to occur—especially under acceleration.

 A Structural Stance for Leaders in an Age of Acceleration